langchain-ai/langchain/docs/modules/indexes/how_to_guides.rst

 `Milvus <./vectorstore_examples/milvus.html>`_: A walkthrough of how to use the Milvus vectorstore wrapper.

+`Open Search <./vectorstore_examples/opensearch.html>`_: A walkthrough of how to use the OpenSearch wrapper.

 `Pinecone <./vectorstore_examples/pinecone.html>`_: A walkthrough of how to use the Pinecone vectorstore wrapper.

 `Qdrant <./vectorstore_examples/qdrant.html>`_: A walkthrough of how to use the Qdrant vectorstore wrapper.